theodore-norvell/PLAAY/docs/PLAAY Coding Standard.md

 The check functions from the `assert.ts` module should be used as much as reasonable.

-In particular, preconditions to functions should be checked using`assert.checkPrecondition( condition, message)`.
-If the precondition is known to have failed use `assert.failedPrecondition( message )`.
+In particular, preconditions to functions should be checked using `assert.checkPrecondition(condition, message)`.
+If the precondition is known to have failed, use `assert.failedPrecondition( message )`.

 Class invariants should be checked at the end of each constructor and mutator using `assert.checkInvariant( condition, message)`.

-Unreachable code should be marked by `assert.unreachable( message)`.
+Unreachable code should be marked by `assert.unreachable( message )`.

 Places where code remains to be written can be marked by `assert.todo( message )`.